Damocles-fr/HTPCAVRVolume-win11/Readme.md

 Support for other AVRs could be pretty easily added to the existing code.

-Original autor note [nicko88](https://github.com/nicko88) Please contact me if you would like me to support another AVR, especially if it's one already supported by [HTWebRemote](https://github.com/nicko88/HTWebRemote)
+Original autor note from [nicko88](https://github.com/nicko88) : Please contact me if you would like me to support another AVR, especially if it's one already supported by [HTWebRemote](https://github.com/nicko88/HTWebRemote)

 ### How To Use